This article was checked for nutritional accuracy by: Kathryn Bubeck, Registered Dietician

 Potential Disadvantages of Meal Replacement Shakes for Seniors and Older Adults

-As with any food product, there are going to be potential disadvantages depending on how often you consume the product, where you purchase the product, and what ingredients are used in the product.
+As with any food product, there will be potential disadvantages depending on how often you consume the product, where you purchase the product, and what ingredients are used in the product.

 You can overcome most of these advantages on your own with research, careful shopping, and self-control.
-Let’s take a moment to look at the potential disadvantages of meal replacement shakes for older adults.
+Let’s take a moment to examine the potential disadvantages of meal replacement shakes for older adults.

 Varied Ingredient Quality